Skip to content

 Because these variables vary by home, pricing is best confirmed through an on-site assessment.
 WillFix offers free consultations: no obligation, just an honest look at what the job involves and what it will cost.
 Financing options are also available for larger projects.

-According to HomeStars, crawl space encapsulation in the GTA usually runs between $3,000 and $8,000 depending on size and scope, with larger or more complex jobs running higher.
+Thus, crawl space encapsulation in Toronto and the GTA usually runs between $5,000 and $15,000+, depending on size and scope, with larger or more complex jobs running higher.

 Conclusion